top of page

 Older adults and retirees are an invaluable asset to our community, and deserve to age in place with grace and dignity.

 I will work to lower prescription drug prices while protecting and expanding home-based medical services so that older adults can stay in their homes if they choose.
-I support affordable housing initiatives and will work to ensure that our older adults are both housing and food secure.
+I support affordable housing initiatives and will work to ensure that our older adults are both housing and food-secure.
 I will also work to combat predatory lending practices and other financial schemes that specifically target older adults and retirees.

 I support LGBTQ+ affirming retirement homes and medical services.
 I will work to address isolation and loneliness amongst older adults and retirees and am committed to expanding access to transportation services.